 In legacy C-DRX operations, different UEs’ C-DRX cycles may not be aligned which limits opportunity for the BS to be inactive for a prolonged duration and save power.
 In this section, we evaluated the potential power saving when cells deploy a common C-DRX configuration for the UEs to ensure alignment of transmission and reception opportunities of UEs in C-DRX within a cell.
 In other words, the common C-DRX configuration can be interpreted as cell’s DTX configuration where a cell is active for a certain duration every cycle.
 The details of the C-DRX enhancements are provided in our companion contribution [2].

 Table 3.
-Energy Saving KPI for Technique #A-1 Option 7, enhanced C-DRX operation (aligned DRX cycles among UEs within a cell)
+Energy Saving KPI for Technique #A-4, enhanced C-DRX operation (aligned DRX cycles among UEs within a cell)